w3c/wai-tutorials/source/navigation/structure.html.erb.md

 ### Using `aria-label`
 {:.ap}

-The `aria-label` provides its content to users that use landmarks to navigate the page but leaves the headings to the content of the page.
-The label of the navigation is announced when entering the navigation as well as when navigating to the navigation menu, which is especially important if there are multiple menus on the page.
+The `aria-label` provides information to users that use landmarks to navigate the page.
+This approach makes it possible to use headings only in the main content of the page.
+The label of the menu is announced when entering the menu as well as when navigating to it.
+This is especially important if there are multiple menus on the page.

 {::nomarkdown}
 <%= code_start('','HTML') %>